jj1bdx/efsfbay2015-slides/erlang-in-japan.md

 # Sponsored advertisement

 * If you have difficulties working with Japanese IT engineers, contact **Kenji Rikitake Professional Engineer's Office!**
-* Projects done: English-to-Japanese web security document translation, HTML5+CSS3+jQuery web site design
+* Projects done: Japanese-to-English web security document translation, HTML5+CSS3+jQuery web site design
-* Interested in Erlang/OTP, FreeBSD, Riak
+* Interested in Erlang/OTP, FreeBSD, distributed systems
 * Experienced in computer security and the Internet industry